BreakTheMonolith/StackWise/README.md

 ## Sample Output
 ```
 Package Qualifier=com.jmu  Classes from other packages may be omitted for brevity.

+Thread Summary:
+   There are 59 running threads.
+   Out of those, 25 appear to be application related.
+   Out of those, 0 appear to be IO bound.

 The following threads are blocking other threads from executing.